Code-Institute-Submissions/MiaRasmussen05-PP4/README.md

 ![Color Pallet](https://imgur.com/LQzJN26.png)

-- __The Home Page__
+__The Home Page__

-The home page is the first page a user sees, it shows a bit about the admin and about their services.
+- The home page is the first page a user sees, it shows a bit about the admin and about their services.

 ![Home Page](https://imgur.com/nQsGty5.png)

-- __Footer__
+__Footer__

 ![Footer big screens](https://imgur.com/lgUPnvU.png)

 ![Footer small screens](https://imgur.com/gDiibUG.png)

-- __The Shop Page__
+__The Shop Page__

 - The shop page is where the user can look through the content of the shop items.
-- They are all clickble and leads the user to that shop items own page.
+- They are all clickable and lead the user to that shop item's own page.
 - Users can also add shop items directly to the cart.
 - The admin can on this page add a new shop item, or edit or delete already made items.

 ![Shop Page](https://imgur.com/7WRYFBI.png)

-- __The Shop Items Pages__
+__The Shop Items Pages__

-- The shop items detail pages is where the user can look through the content and get more detail on the item.
+- The shop items detail pages are where the user can look through the content and get more detail on the item.
-- It shows an image of the clicked item, price, name, and a description of the item.
+- It shows an image of the clicked item, its price, name, and a little description of the item.
-- A user can here decide how many of the item they want.
-Up until the limit is reach for that item if there is a limit.
+- A user can here decide how many of the items they want.
+Up until the limit is reached for that item if there is a limit.

 ![Shop Item Page](https://imgur.com/HoC7iPL.png)

-- When then user scrolls down they can see the reviews of this item.
+- When the user scrolls down they can see the reviews of this item.
 - The review is made up of 0-5 stars and a little text.
 - If the user is already logged in then they can also leave their own review on the item.
-- Users can delete and edit their own review, where the admin also can delete all review if they are disrespectful towards other users.
+- Users can delete and edit their own reviews, whereas the admin also can delete all reviews if they are disrespectful towards other users.

 ![Shop Item Review Section](https://imgur.com/0jxKXCw.png)

-- Here after is a carosuel with 3 items in both sections.
+- Hereafter is a carousel with 3 items in both sections.
 Where a user can click one of the random 6 items in it to be taken to that items page.

 ![Shop Item Carousel Section](https://imgur.com/VFaGN0r.png)

-- __The Blog Page__
+__The Blog Page__

-- The blog page is where the user can look through the content of the the blog post, that shows the title and when it was created and how many likes it got.
+- The blog page is where the user can look through the content of the blog post, which shows the title and when it was created, and how many likes it got.
 It might also have a little 2-3 lines of resume of what it is about.
-- They are all clickble and leads the user to that blog posts own page.
+- They are all clickable and lead the user to that blog post's own page.
 - The admin can on this page click on a button to add a new blog post.

 ![Blog Page](https://imgur.com/vN7JZQE.png)